AmbAntony/wireframing/README.md

 #### Why It Matters:
 Functionality transforms static layouts into interactive tools that let users achieve their goals smoothly.

-## Low-Fidelity vs. High-Fidelity Wireframes
+## Types of Wireframes : Low-Fidelity vs. High-Fidelity Wireframes
 The fidelity of a prototype refers to how closely it resembles the final product in terms of detail, interactivity, and functionality.
 Both low-fidelity and high-fidelity wireframes serve important roles at different stages of the design process.

 ### Low-Fidelity Wireframes